MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers.md

 - IT_Sharepoint_Server_Top
 - Strat_SP_server
 ms.custom:
-description: "Learn how to deploy Azure SQL Managed Instance (MI) with SharePoint Servers 2016, 2019 and Subscription Edition."
+description: "Learn how to deploy SharePoint Servers 2016, 2019, and Subscription Edition with Azure SQL Managed Instance (MI)."
 ---

-# Deploy Azure SQL Managed Instance with SharePoint Servers
+# Deploy SharePoint Server with Azure SQL Managed Instance

 [!INCLUDE[appliesto-xxx-2016-2019-xxx-xxx-md](../includes/appliesto-xxx-2016-2019-SUB-xxx-md.md)]

-SharePoint Servers (2016, 2019, and Subscription Edition) support Azure SQL Managed Instance (MI).
+SharePoint Servers 2016, 2019, and Subscription Edition support Azure SQL Managed Instance (MI).
 SQL MI is a deployment option of Azure SQL Database and is compatible with the current version of SQL Server (on-premises), Enterprise Edition Database Engine.

 > [!IMPORTANT]
 > SharePoint Server farms must be hosted in Microsoft Azure to support Azure SQL Managed Instance.
 The SharePoint Server farm and the managed instance must be hosted in the same Azure region.
 SharePoint Server farms don't support managed instances when hosted in customer data centers.